Let’s look at one of the most confusing terms in AdTech

-This was once of the most common forms of specialized ad networks.
+This was once one of the most common forms of specialized ad networks.
 Indeed, Mobinner began its journey as a Mobile Ad Network before we developed our Demand-Side Platform and started expanding the number of formats with which we work.

 When mobile advertising was still relatively new and significantly less regularized, Mobile Ad Networks were very common as mobile wasn’t yet integrated into the wider digital advertising world.

-Nevertheless, ad networks specializing in mobile advertising, especially some specific niche or subsector of mobile advertising, are still alive and kicking.
+Nevertheless, ad networks specializing in mobile advertising, especially in some specific niche or subsector of mobile advertising, are still alive and kicking.

 Serving video advertisements is quite a bit different from serving more traditional digital ad types.
 For one thing, videos are typically viewed through some embedded player, and they are often watched in full-screen.

-Ad-types left over from television have come to dominate (video commercials shown before and in the middle of the video, for example).
+Ad-types leftover from television have come to dominate (video commercials shown before and in the middle of the video, for example).